-Among the most important features of Iperius for this backup type, there are:
+Here are the most important features of Iperius for this type of backup:

-- Very easy to configure and scheduling of automatic backups
+- Simple to configure and schedule for automatic backups

 - Individual backup of virtual machine files

 - Exclusion of specific disks or virtual machines

 - One license for unlimited virtual machines.
 Connect to unlimited Hyper-V servers from a single installation, without the need for any agents.